xiaohan-du/trivia-facts/README.md

 #### Local database

-Create local SQL table trivia-facts/trivia-fact and import backend/trivia-fact-50 or trivia-fact-200 depending on the facts size you want, then in `index.js` use `const pool = require('./localPool');`.
+Create local SQL schema trivia-facts and table trivia-fact, import backend/trivia-fact-50 or trivia-fact-200 depending on the facts size you want, then in `index.js` use `const pool = require('./localPool');`.

 #### Amazon Web Services RDS
 In `index.js` use `const pool = require('./awsPool');`.